Unsupervised Deep Learning for Inverse Problems in Computed Tomography: Introduction

-Iterative reconstruction (IR) is a method that aims to progressively improve the reconstructed image $\vec{f}$ while adhering to Eq. \ref{eq:inverseProblem}.
-Figure \ref{fig:IterativeScheme} visualizes the general procedure.
-Let \(f^k \in \mathbb{R}^N\) be the reconstructed tomogram at the iteration step \(k \in \{0, \ldots, K\}\).
-In particular, let \(f^0\) be the initial image, usually selected as a constant image with a very small positive value.
-To achieve a stepwise approximation of the current image \(f^k\) to the underlying true image \(f^\star\), a comparison is made between the measurement \(p\) itself and the FP of the current image \(f^k\), i.e. $p^k = A f^k$.
+Iterative reconstruction (IR) is a method that aims to progressively improve the reconstructed image $f$ while adhering to Eq.~\ref{eq:inverseProblem}.
+Figure~\ref{fig:IterativeScheme} visualizes the general procedure.
+Let \(\hat{f}^k \in \mathbb{R}^N\) be the reconstructed tomogram at the iteration step \(k \in \{0, \ldots, K\}\).
+In particular, let \(\hat{f}^0\) be the initial image, usually selected as a constant image with a very small positive value.
+To achieve a stepwise approximation of the current image \(\hat{f}^k\) to the underlying true image \(f^\star\), a comparison is made between the measurement \(p\) itself and the FP of the current image \(\hat{f}^k\), i.e. $p^k = A \hat{f}^k$.
 Assuming a Gaussian distribution of the underlying projection data, the metric of discrepancy or loss $\mathcal{L}$ is chosen as the $\mathcal{L}^2$-norm

-Due to overall differentiability of Eq. \ref{eq:loss}, the discrepancy $\mathcal{L}$ can be minimized by iterative gradient-based optimization until a predefined stopping criterion is reached, i.e.
+Due to overall differentiability of Eq.~\ref{eq:loss}, the discrepancy $\mathcal{L}$ can be minimized by iterative gradient-based optimization, i.e.

-where the step width $\alpha$ and the search direction $\mathcal{D}$ is chosen by the respective optimization method, usually in dependence on the gradient $\nabla f^k$.
+until a predefined stopping criterion is reached.
+Here, the step width $\alpha$ and the search direction $\mathcal{D}$ are chosen by the respective optimization method, usually in dependence on the gradient $\nabla \hat{f}^k$.
 Regarding implementation, it is important to ensure that the matrix $A^T$ satisfies the adjointness condition

 where $\langle \cdot, \cdot \rangle$ denotes the scalar product of the Hilbert spaces $\mathbb{R}^N$ and $\mathbb{R}^M$.
 This condition needs to be fulfilled for gradient-based optimization since the adjoint matrix $A^T$ is used as the domain transform from projection to image space - known as back projection (BP).
-When computing the image gradient from the projection differences, adjointness of $A^T$ guarantees appropriate scaling of the gradient values (\cite{bertero2021}).\\
+When computing the image gradient from the projection differences, adjointness of $A^T$ guarantees appropriate scaling of the gradient values~\cite{bertero2021}.